Heisenberg57/booknook-app/README.md

-🌟  BookNook – A Mini Online Library App
+ BookNook – A Mini Online Library App

-A full-stack sample application + complete automated test suite that mirrors real-world QA/SDET challenges.
+A full-stack sample application with a complete automated test suite, designed to mirror real-world QA/SDET challenges.

-The Application (The System under Test).

-Features:
+ Application Overview

+BookNook simulates a mini online library system where users can register, search, borrow, and manage books.
+It provides a playground for both development and end-to-end automated testing.

+ Features

-User registration & login
+User registration & login (JWT-based authentication)

 Search for books

-Add books to "My Shelf"
+Add books to My Shelf

-Borrow/return books( with DB status update)
+Borrow & return books (with real-time DB status updates)

 REST APIs for all operations

-Admin Can add/remove books
+Admin panel: add/remove books

-Tech stack :
+ Tech Stack

 Backend: Node.js (Express) or Java (Spring Boot)